coolzoom/wowrl/trunk/readme.txt

      INSTALL_DIR/lua5.1/include

+... and :

+     INSTALL_DIR/Frost/Lunar/ldebug.c

+... into :

+     INSTALL_DIR/lua5.1/src

+FE will assume that Lua has been compiled as C++ code, so remember to compile it with G++ and not GCC.
+You can change the default C compiler in Code::Blocks by navigating to

+     Settings -> Compiler and debugger settings

+... enter the "Toolchain executables" tab and change the "C compiler" entry to use g++.

-... and then compile Lua.
+You can then compile Lua.
 There is no big deal here : Lua has no dependency and is very well coded.
 It should compile like a charm !
     If you're using Code::Blocks, create a new static library